Mike Tirico: ABC and ESPN (1991–2016)

 Tirico joined ESPN in 1991 as a SportsCenter anchor, after four years as sports director at CBS affiliate WTVH in Syracuse, New York, during his undergraduate years at Syracuse University.
 Tirico was noted for his versatile nature and the variety of assignments he handled for SportsCenter.
 Tirico was the first host seen on ESPNews.

 Tirico also handled the play-by-play for ESPN's Thursday night college football package (1997 to 2005), college basketball coverage (1997 to 2002), NBA coverage (2002 to 2016), and golf coverage for ESPN/ABC (1997 to 2015).
 He also hosted studio coverage of various ESPN and ABC covered events, including a stint on ESPN's Monday Night Countdown (previously known as NFL Prime Monday) from 1993 to 2001 and ABC's NBA studio shows.
-He also broadcast NBA games on ESPN/ABC and play-by-play for the NBA Finals on ESPN Radio.
+Tirico broadcast NBA games on ESPN/ABC and play-by-play for the NBA Finals on ESPN Radio.
 He anchored the 2009 U.S. Open (tennis) and co-anchored the 2010 FIFA World Cup, the 2014 FIFA World Cup, and UEFA Euro 2016 (his last assignment at ESPN/ABC).

 Tirico was one of the subjects covered in Mike Freeman's 2000 book ESPN: An Uncensored History, where accounts of misconduct involving him sexually harassing and stalking at least six women led to an employment suspension for three months in 1992.